neumino/neumino.github.io/_posts/2013-12-06-rethinkdb-raspberry-pi.md

 ./configure --dynamic tcmalloc_minimal
 ```

-I also changed the swappiness to 10 (I haven't benchmark it though).
+I also changed the swappiness to 10 - I'm not sure how useful it is though.
 In `/etc/sysctl.d/99-sysctl.conf`, add

 ```